noobg1/pgvector-data-storage-talk/pgvector_deep_dive_demo.md

 - The buffer hit counts show data was in cache (not physical reads)
 - Production systems typically have warm caches

-**Why seq scan was chosen initially:**
+**Why seq scan might be chosen initially:**
-- With 10k rows, Postgres calculated seq scan cost as lower
+- For very small result sets (LIMIT 5), Postgres may calculate seq scan cost as competitive
 - IVFFlat has overhead (probing lists, checking centroids)
-- For very small datasets, brute force can be competitive
-- In production with 100k+ rows, index is chosen automatically
+- With 50k+ rows, index is usually chosen automatically for larger result sets
 - This demonstrates Postgres's smart query planning!

 ### Step 4: Tune IVFFlat probes (if index is being used)